Steps to Apply to Threshold

 The Threshold Program accepts about 24 new students each year from a large number of applicants.
 New students are only admitted in September.

-Now accepting applications for Fall 2019.
+We are now accepting applications for Fall 2022.

 1. Submit Forms & Materials

 - Online Application Form, completed by the parent.

 Create an online account before you start your application.
 This account allows you to stop your application and return to complete it later.
 Once you’ve begun your application, and until you submit it, you can work on it as many times as you want.

 - Parent Questionnaire (PDF), completed by the parent.